“Which champagne glass should I use?”

 And if you have been here for a bit, you already know that there is always a reason to celebrate!
 ALWAYS!
 In fact, join us over on Instagram and every Friday we’re always celebrating!

 If you have ever done a tasting and they switch out the glass for the specific type of wine, you probably experienced a different taste.

 My first experience with this was when I lived in Oregon and we were tasting Pinot Noir.
-When you drink it out of a glass with a wider bowl and a bit of a lip, you will have a different experience then if you drink if from a glass designed for say white wine (smaller bowl without the lip).
+When you drink it out of a glass with a wider bowl and a bit of a lip, you will have a different experience than if you drink if from a glass designed for a “normal” red wine glass.